 Ferry ticket prices, offers and discounts from Valletta, Malta to Sicily (All Ports)

-Ferry ticket prices from Valletta, Malta to Sicily (All Ports) in Italy depend on the ticket type, ferry operator, and arrival port.
-Foot passenger fares usually range from €71.00 to €89.00.
-Extra charges may apply for cabins or premium seating.
-When sailing to:
+Prices for ferries from Valletta, Malta to Sicily (All Ports) in Italy depend on the ferry line, ticket category, and arrival port.
+Foot passenger tickets usually range between €71.00 and €89.00, while bringing a vehicle costs around €0.00 on average.
+Cabins and premium seats may come with extra costs.
+When traveling to:

-- Pozzalo, ferry tickets start at €71.00 for foot passengers.
+• Pozzalo, ferry tickets start at €71.00 for foot passengers and from €- for vehicles.

 It’s a good idea to book your tickets to Sicily (All Ports) early to get the best price, since fares usually increase as the departure date gets closer.
 Keep in mind that some ferries may have specific rules, like only allowing foot passengers or requiring a vehicle to board.